ArvindNair001/dotfiles/README.md

 ```

 ### Installation
-> Note: This repo is tailered to my needs so, it is recommended that you fork this repo and make changes to according to your needs and requirements.
+> Note: This repo is tailered to my needs so, it is recommended that you fork this repo and make changes according to suit your needs.
 > !!
 DONT RUN IT BLINDLY !!

 Clone the repo and run the software and voila !!